 Carrol Lake

-Carrol Lake is a 330 acre lake located in Oneida, Vilas Counties.
-It has a maximum depth of 27 feet.
-Fish include muskie, largemouth bass, northern pike, walleye and panfish.
-According to the DNR, panfish are abundant in the lake while largemouth bass and muskie are considered common.
-Northern pike and walleye are listed as present.
+Carrol Lake spans 330 acres with a depth of 27 feet.
+Fish species include muskie, largemouth bass, northern pike, walleye, and panfish.
+Panfish are abundant; largemouth bass and muskie are common; walleye and pike are present.

 Little Spider Lake

-Little Spider Lake is a 223 acre lake located in Vilas County.
-It has a maximum depth of 23 feet with moderately clear water.
-Fish include muskie, walleye, largemouth bass, smallmouth bass and panfish.
-According to the DNR, panfish are considered common in the lake while all other species of fish are listed as present.
+Little Spider Lake is 223 acres with a max depth of 23 feet.
+Fish include muskie, walleye, largemouth bass, smallmouth bass, and panfish.
+Panfish are common; other species are listed as present.

 Madeline Lake

-Madeline Lake is a 172 acre lake located in Vilas, Oneida Counties.
-It has a maximum depth of 17 feet.
-Fish include muskie, walleye, northern pike, largemouth bass and panfish.
-According to the DNR, panfish are abundant in the lake while muskie and largemouth bass are considered common.
-Northern pike and walleye are listed as present.
+This 172-acre lake has a max depth of 17 feet.
+Fish include muskie, walleye, northern pike, largemouth bass, and panfish.
+Panfish are abundant; muskie and largemouth bass are common; northern pike and walleye are present.

 Ross Lake